Neilsawant05/Clustering/README.md

 patterns.
 • Logistics: find the best locations for warehouses or shipping centers to minimize shipping times.
-We will approach the clustering problem by implementing the k-means algorithm. kmeans is a distance-based method that iteratively updates the location of k cluster centroids until convergence.
+Approach the clustering problem by implementing the k-means algorithm. kmeans is a distance-based method that iteratively updates the location of k cluster centroids until convergence.
 The main user-defined ingredients of the k-means algorithm are the distance function (often Euclidean distance) and the number of clusters k.
 This parameter needs to be set according to the application or problem domain.
 (There is no magic